 - where the student is not being cared for in Australia by a parent or a suitable nominated relative, the valid enrolment offer also confirms that the registered provider will accept that responsibility for approving the student's accommodation, support and general welfare arrangements.

 You will be notified of the outcome of your request within 10 working days of submitting your request to the Associate Director, Enquiries and Admissions.
 There is no charge for a letter of release.

-- Successful outcome: Students will be informed that the University has approved the request to transfer to another institution, the Department of Immigration and Border Protection will be informed and their University of Melbourne COE cancelled.
-The student must be advised that they will need to contact the Department of Immigration and Border Protection to seek advice on whether a new student visa is required.
+- Successful outcome: Students will be informed that the University has approved the request to transfer to another institution, the Department of Home Affairs will be informed and their University of Melbourne COE cancelled.
+The student must be advised that they will need to contact the Department of Home Affairs to seek advice on whether a new student visa is required.